chef/chef-web-docs/chef_master/source/attributes.rst

 Attribute Sources
 =====================================================
-Attributes are provided to the chef-client from the following locations:
+Attributes are provided to the Chef Infra Client from the following locations:

-* Nodes (collected by Ohai at the start of each chef-client run)
+* Nodes (collected by Ohai at the start of each Chef Infra Client run)
 * Attribute files (in cookbooks)
 * Recipes (in cookbooks)
 * Environments